jmmv-forestry/website/draft/bullet-journal-review.md

 ---
-layout:      post
 title:       Bullet Journal review after two years
+categories:
+  - essay
+  - journaling
-categories:  essay journaling productivity
+  - productivity
+draft: yes
 ---

 It has now been a year and a half since I first started using the Bullet Journal principles for task tracking and I am about to finish my first notebook.
 This is an incredible feat for which I must give credit to the system: I had been unable to use any single task management system for so long, and I had never completed any notebook.
 With the completion of the notebook, it's time for a second reflection on the Bullet Journal.